VVishnu21/Vishnuvardhan-Task-Manager---Assessment/README.md

      - python -m spacy download en_core_web_md

 ### How to Use (In Jupyter Notebook)

+## Find the Source code in the "main" area repository named as "Task Manager Agent.ipynb"
 ## Find the Source Code Run them all and then

 1).
 Add a Task :